HirenGajjar/React-basics/README.md

 ### Why React ?

-- React is a library created by facebook Meta
+- React is a library created by fb Meta
 - UI can be Interactive and Dynamic
 - Single page Applications (SPA)
 - When we request to browser :- DOM Elements tree (HTML) + CSS Style of each element + JS Helps modify DOM Based on user interactions